fmbot-discord/docs/docs/commands/tracks.md

 ### .globalwhoknowstrack (`.gwkt`, `.gwt`)

-Shows who in .fmbot listened to an track you're currently listening to or the one you're searching for.
+Shows who in .fmbot listened to current track or the one you're searching for.

 This searches through all registered .fmbot users.
 Note that some users with fake playcounts might be excluded.